More Articles

 8Healthy breakfast

-It might be the last thing on your morning to-do list, or it might not be on your list at all.
-However, many studies have shown that having breakfast improves the ability of concentration, reaction time, learning ability, mood and memory, whereas skipping breakfast reduces people's performance at school and at work42, 43.
+It might be the last thing on your morning to-do list, if it is on your list at all.
+However, many studies have shown that having breakfast improves the ability of concentration, reaction time, learning ability, mood and memory, whereas skipping breakfast reduces people's performance at school and at work27.

-A recent study done at Cardiff University in Wales found that subjects who ate a high-fiber cereal in the morning showed a 10 percent reduction in fatigue, lower incidence of depression, and better cognitive skills.
+Scientists at Cardiff University in Wales found that persons who ate a high-fiber cereal in the morning showed a 10 percent reduction in fatigue, lower incidence of depression, and better cognitive skills.
 Fiber helps slow down the absorption of food in the stomach, so you have more energy for a longer period of time.

 9Omega-3 fatty acids

-High intake of omega-6 rich oils (such as sunflower or grape seed oil) may boost the risk of developing memory problems, say French researchers4.
+High intake of omega-6 rich oils (such as sunflower or grape seed oil) decreases the risk of dementia and Alzheimer disease4.

-Omega-3 fatty acids are essential for brain health - they provide the physical building blocks necessary for the development and maintenance of the structural and functional integrity of the brain.
+Omega-3 fatty acids are essential for brain health - they provide the physical building blocks needed for brain development and for maintenance of its structural and functional integrity.
 In fact, one of the omega-3 fatty acids, commonly known as DHA (docosahexaenoic acid), makes up a large portion of the gray matter in the brain and is vital for brain cells function.
-Adding more DHA to your brain directly influences cell-to-cell communication, affects nerve conduction and neurotransmitter release, and other things that allow brain cells to send messages to each other29.
-One 1999 review of studies on DHA, published in the journal Pharmacological Research32, found that the nutrient is essential to normal brain function, and that a diet rich in DHA improves learning, while a lack of DHA causes learning ability to suffer.
+Diet rich in DHA improves learning, while lack of DHA worsens learning ability.
+Adding more DHA to your brain directly influences cell-to-cell communication, affects nerve conduction and neurotransmitter release, and other processes that allow brain cells to send messages to each other21.

-French researchers4 looked at the diets of 8,085 people older than 65 who did not have dementia at the start of the study.
-Over the following four years, 183 of the participants developed Alzheimer's disease, and 98 developed another form of dementia.
-People who regularly consumed omega-3 rich oils, such as canola, flaxseed, and walnut oil, were 60 percent less likely to develop dementia than those who did not regularly consume such oils.
-The study also found that regular consumption of fruits and vegetables lowered dementia risk by 30 percent.
-People who ate fish at least once a week were 40 percent less likely to develop dementia.
+French researchers4 found that people who regularly consume omega-3 rich oils, such as canola, flaxseed, and walnut oil, are 60% less likely to develop dementia.
+Regular consumption of fruits and vegetables lowers dementia risk by 30%.
+People who eat fish at least once a week are 40 percent less likely to develop dementia.

-Coldwater fish, such as salmon, tuna, mackerel, and herring are rich sources of omega-3 fatty acids (just be careful to eat this in moderation due to potential contamination with mercury).
-Dutch studies30-31 revealed that high fish consumption may reduce the risk of dementia and cognitive decline.
+Coldwater fish, such as salmon, tuna, mackerel, and herring are rich sources of omega-3 fatty acids (just be careful to eat fish in moderation due to potential contamination with mercury).
+Dutch studies22 revealed that high fish consumption may reduce the risk of dementia and cognitive decline.

 10Blueberries

-Would you believe that eating this tasty, low-glycemic superfood every day was found by the USDA at Tufts University33-35 to slow and even reverse age-related brain decline, as well as improve short-term memory loss and help reverse age-related loss of balance?!
+Blueberries are a real tasty and low-glycemic superfood.
+Eating blueberries every day was found by the USDA at Tufts University23 to slow and even reverse age-related brain decline, as well as improve short-term memory loss and help reverse age-related loss of balance.

-Blueberries are a major source of flavonoids, in particular anthocyanins and flavanols.
-Although the precise mechanisms by which these plant-derived molecules affect the brain are unknown, they have been shown to cross the blood brain barrier after dietary intake.
+Blueberries are rich in flavonoids, including anthocyanins and flavanols.
+Although the precise mechanisms by which these plant-derived molecules affect the brain are unclear, they have been shown to cross the blood brain barrier after dietary intake.
 It is believed that they exert their effects on learning and memory by enhancing existing neuronal connections, improving cellular communications and stimulating neuronal regeneration.

 11Vegetables

-Researchers found that eating vegetables appears to help keep the brain young and may slow the mental decline sometimes associated with growing old22.
-Cruciferous and green leafy vegetables including cauliflower, spinach, kale, broccoli, cabbage, brussels sprout and collards appear to be the most beneficial23.
-Researchers say that may be because they contain healthy amounts of vitamin E, an antioxidant that is believed to help fight chemicals produced by the body that can damage cells.
+Eating vegetables may slow the mental decline and normal brain aging 16.
+Cruciferous and green leafy vegetables including cauliflower, spinach, kale, broccoli, cabbage, brussels sprout and collards promise to be the most beneficial17.
+These vegetables contain healthy amounts of vitamin E, an antioxidant that prevents formation of free radicals damaging body cells.

 12Want to drink?
 Choose red wine!

-People who drink to forget bad memories may actually be doing the opposite by reinforcing the neural circuits that control negative emotional memory3
+People who drink to forget unpleasant memories may actually be doing the opposite by reinforcing the neural circuits that control negative emotional memory3.

-Researchers found, intake of up to three daily servings of wine, unlike other alcohol beverages (liquor, beer), was associated with a lower risk of dementia37.
-This may be due to the ability of red wine polyphenols to protect brain cells against alcohol-induced damage38.
-There is well-documented evidence that resveratrol, a polyphenol found in red wine and red grape skin and seeds, has a significant antioxidant properties and produces neuroprotective effects36.
+Intake of up to three daily servings of wine, unlike other alcohol beverages like liquor or beer, is associated with a lower risk of dementia.
+This may be due to the ability of red wine polyphenols to protect brain cells against alcohol-induced damage25.
+There is well-documented evidence that resveratrol, a polyphenol found in red wine and red grape skin and seeds, has significant antioxidant activity and produces neuroprotective effects24.

-Many medical conditions, particularly those identified as risk factors for cardiovascular disease, are also risk factors for cognitive decline and dementia.
+Many risk factors for cardiovascular disease may also contribute to cognitive decline and dementia.

-High blood pressure in midlife increases the risk of cognitive decline in old age44.
-Use lifestyle modification to lower your blodd pressure.
+High blood pressure in midlife increases the risk of cognitive decline in old age28.

-Created by Lawrence C. Katz, Ph.D., a professor of neurobiology at Duke University Medical Center, neurobics is a unique system of brain exercises using your five physical senses and your emotional sense in unexpected ways that encourage you to shake up your everyday routines.
-Studies have shown that even small changes in daily patterns cause brain stimulation.
+Created by Lawrence C. Katz, Ph.D., a professor of neurobiology at Duke University Medical Center, neurobics is a unique system of brain exercises.
+Using your five physical senses and your emotional sense in unexpected ways that encourage you to shake up your everyday routines.
+Studies have shown that even small changes in daily patterns induce brain stimulation.

-Neurobics can be done anywhere, anytime, in offbeat, fun and easy ways.
+Neurobics can be done anywhere, anytime, in unusual, fun and easy ways.
 These exercises can activate underused nerve pathways and connections, helping you achieve a fit and flexible mind:

 • Drive to work a different route